lewagon/dotfiles/04-Front-End/05-Javascript-and-jQuery/Optional-01-Bowling-Calculator/README.md

 ### General rules

-1. A game consists of 10 frames.
-In each frame the player rolls 1 or 2 balls, except for the 10th frame, where the player rolls 2 or 3 balls.
+1. Each game consists of 10 frames.
+In each frame the player rolls 1 or 2 balls, except for the 10th frame, where the player will roll 2 or 3 balls.
 1. The total score is the sum of your scores for the 10 frames
-1. If you knock down fewer than 10 pins with 2 balls, your frame score is the number of pins knocked down
+1. If you knock down fewer than 10 pins with 2 rolls, your frame score is simply the number of pins knocked down
-1. If you knock down all 10 pins with 2 balls (spare), you score the amount of pins knocked down plus a bonus - amount of pins knocked down with the next ball
+1. If you knock down all 10 pins with 2 rolls (a 'spare'), your score is the amount of pins knocked down **plus a bonus** - the amount of pins knocked down with the **next roll**
-1. If you knock down all 10 pins with 1 ball (strike), you score the amount of pins knocked down plus a bonus - amount of pins knocked down with the next 2 balls
+1. If you knock down all 10 pins with your first roll (a 'strike'), you do not take your second roll.
+You score the amount of pins knocked down **plus a bigger bonus** - the amount of pins knocked down with the **next 2 rolls**

 ### Rules for 10th frame

-As the 10th frame is the last one, in case of spare or strike there will be no next balls for the bonus.
-To account for that:
+The 10th frame is the last one, so it has _special rules_:

-- if the last frame is a spare, player rolls 1 bonus ball.
+- if the last frame is a spare, player rolls 1 bonus ball (3 rolls total)
-- if the last frame is a strike, player rolls 2 bonus balls.
+- if the last frame is a strike, player rolls 2 bonus balls (3 rolls total)

-These bonus balls on 10th frame are only counted as a bonus to the respective spare or strike.
+- if neither a spare, nor a strike is scored, the player does not get the 3rd roll